-…The entire reason for investing in the first place, right?
+…The reason for investing in the first place, right?

 Rate of Return

-Take a look at the low, mid and high-case production estimates (estimates of oil production potential in various scenarios).
+Oil and gas investments by their nature have a range of possible outcomes.
+Most of the time, the performance of wells can only be understood after you drill them.
+We suggest you assess a range of outcomes when reviewing petroleum investment.
+Accordingly, EnergyFunders provides low, mid and high-case production estimates (estimates of oil production potential in various scenarios) on each of our projects.
 Determine what your rate of return is going to be in all situations, including dry holes.
 (Remember, even with a dry hole, the tax benefits give you a return.)

 Look at how long the lease will yield production revenues.
-They differ by basin and whether you are producing oil and/or gas.
+They differ by productive formation, geographic basin and whether you are producing oil and/or gas.

 Also look at whether there other developmental opportunities if the first well is successful.
 If so, how many more wells can operators drill?
 How much more capital are you prepared to put into the lease if the operator decides to drill more wells?